KoichiKiyokawa/rhodash/README.md

 ![image](https://user-images.githubusercontent.com/40315079/135570757-ac335439-f7a5-4525-9d2b-e30d7990887f.png)

-- 🗺️ Sourcemap and declarationMap is available (You can jump to the TS file.
-Easy to debug).
+- 🗺️ Sourcemap and declarationMap is available (You can jump directly to the `.ts` file of this library instead of `d.ts`).

 ![jump-to-ts-file](https://user-images.githubusercontent.com/40315079/151918966-01c74eb4-c1bb-45bd-83d6-1c82b6a8e3b1.gif)